 On our site, you can find independent reviews of virtual data room providers and data room M&A to help you choose the vendor that fits your business needs.

 We analyzed all providers and selected those that meet several crucial criteria.
 When we were compiling the ratings, which are regularly updated, we take into account not only the number of features that are presented in a particular product but also the experience that gathered from interviews with actual users.
 We also considered virtual data room reviews and comments from our website and from third-party resources.
 We use a five-point scale for comparison of virtual data room providers for each category.
 Also, we indicate the difference between the scoring rating of different providers so that the strengths and weaknesses of all data rooms are clear.

 We regularly analyze information on the internet to provide you with the latest data on virtual data room comparison and help you find the best data room.

 Also, we have prepared pages with a comparison of different characteristics of data rooms: we carefully analyzed the offer of each of the providers, their functions, combined all the points, and got the final rating, which you can read at the comparison pages.
 For comparison, we take into account several factors such as files and folders management, file protection and digital rights management, data hosting and infrastructure security, accessibility and ease of use, customization, support and services.

 Not everyone is ready to pay for data to be stored but some companies need to use reliable and secure cloud storage for keeping corporate data.
 For those businesses, we’ve created our website.

 How do I create a virtual data room?

 To create a virtual data room, you should:

 Find a provider that is trusted.
-Review sites and recommendations from VDR client companies will help you make the right choice.
+Review sites and recommendations from client companies will help you make the right choice.